 Assume a company commits US$100 million on its balance sheet to government sovereign debt bonds yielding 1.5% p.a.
 If the M2 money supply continues to expand over the next ten years at 15% p.a, this risk-free hurdle rate must be exceeded in order to preserve their balance sheet’s value.
-Assuming no monetary policy changes within those 10 years, a net loss of 13.5% p.a will lead to only US$13.13 million worth of purchasing power by the end of the period.
+Assuming no monetary policy changes within those 10 years, a net loss of 13.5% p.a will lead to only US$13.13 million worth of purchasing power by the end of the period, the opposite of a wealth preserving strategy.
 Note that as this example uses sovereign debt, a risk premium is not included.
 In any other yield instruments, a risk premium spread would need to be taken into account.

 If monetary policy was to be put in place to stimulate economic activity during this time, bond yields would drop, further minimising returns.
 While this would lead to an increase in bond face value, in order to capture it, one must sell them in secondary markets prior to maturation.
 Even then, the likelihood of matching the coupon value mentioned in the example above would be low.